-It arose because people with MS in Australia and New Zealand have long been exposed to information from the Overcoming Multiple Sclerosis charity and its predecessor Taking Control of MS, whereas for those in other countries, OMS has only more recently been brought into public awareness.
+It arose because people with MS in Australia and New Zealand have long been exposed to information from the Overcoming Multiple Sclerosis charity and its predecessor Taking Control of MS, whereas for those in other countries, Overcoming MS has only more recently been brought into public awareness.

-We wondered whether the impact of the OMS Recovery Program might have therefore been more noticeable in Australasia in comparison to the other two regions, that is whether Australasians with MS might have healthier living habits and better outcomes from MS.
+We wondered whether the impact of the Overcoming MS Program might have therefore been more noticeable in Australasia in comparison to the other two regions, that is whether Australasians with MS might have healthier living habits and better outcomes from MS.

 While there is a bit of literature on differences in MS outcomes between countries, it is very variable due to different reporting instruments and mostly lifestyle habits are not measured.

 To look at this, we used data from our HOLISM study.
 Two enthusiastic students from the Master of Public Health program at the University of Melbourne (Grace Reilly and Dr Awng Shar Mahkawnghta) did the hard work, literature reviews and crunched the numbers.

 The results were interesting to say the least.
 We had around 2,400 people with MS in the sample from Australasia, North America (mostly USA) and Europe.
 In line with what we were hypothesizing, people with MS from the US and Europe in general had less healthy lifestyle behaviors than those from Australasia.

 For example, only 8% of those from Australasia smoked versus 12% from Europe and 14% from North America; 43% of those from Australasia ate fish 3 or more times a week versus 39% from Europe and a staggeringly low 14% from North America; diet in general was healthier in Australasia than Europe or North America; and several other important lifestyle differences were present in favor of Australasia (see Table 1 in the paper).